aaronbieber/deleteyourdefaults.show/content/episodes/trained-incompetence/index.md

 ---
 title: "Trained incompetence"
 date: 2025-03-26T06:00:40-04:00
 description: "What is the point of your life?
 How our trained incompetence serves a way of life that's not serving us."
-podcast_file: ""
-episode_image: ""
-explicit: "no"
+explicit: "yes"
 ---

 {{< podcast "https://open.spotify.com/embed/episode/2ghTSDR8G4tPIxG8ygGY3u?utm_source=generator" >}}